FlypMA/flyp-frontend/src/app/pages/company/README.md

 ### About Pages

 #### About

-Comprehensive company information page showcasing BetweenDeals' mission, values, and services.
+Comprehensive company information page showcasing flyp' mission, values, and services.

 **Features:**

 - Company mission and vision
 - Team information and values
 - Service overview and benefits